Br3nda/wharehauora-server/README.md

 Whare Hauora Server
 ===================

-Serves a REST api for the Whare Hauora Android application
+Serves a REST api for the Whare Hauora Android application.

-Host user sign up, and password resets for end users
+Host user sign up, and password resets for end users.

 Status